splunk-terraform/terraform-provider-signalfx/website/docs/r/time_chart.html.markdown

 * `legend_fields_to_hide` - (Optional) List of properties that should not be displayed in the chart legend (i.e. dimension names).
 All the properties are visible by default.
 * `legend_options_fields` - (Optional) List of property names and enabled flags that should be displayed in the data table for the chart, in the order provided.
 This option cannot be used with `legend_fields_to_hide`.
     * `property` The name of the property to display.
 Note the special values of `sf_metric` which shows the label of the time series `publish()` and `sf_originatingMetric` that shows the name of the metric for the time series being displayed.
+    * `enabled` True or False depending on if you want the property to be shown or hidden.
 * `on_chart_legend_dimension` - (Optional) Dimensions to show in the on-chart legend.
 On-chart legend is off unless a dimension is specified.
 Allowed: `"metric"`, `"plot_label"` and any dimension.
 * `show_event_lines` - (Optional) Whether vertical highlight lines should be drawn in the visualizations at times when events occurred. `false` by default.
 * `show_data_markers` - (Optional) Show markers (circles) for each datapoint used to draw line or area charts. `false` by default.